smartcontractkit/smart-contract-examples/ultimate-nft-repo/README.md

 3. Deploy

-In your `helper-hardhat-config.ts` add your `subscriptionId` under the section of the chainId you're using (aka, if you're deploying to rinkeby, add your `subscriptionId` in the `subscriptionId` field under the `4` section.)
+In your `helper-hardhat-config.ts` add your `subscriptionId` under the section of the chainId you're using (aka, if you're deploying to Sepolia, add your `subscriptionId` in the `subscriptionId` field under the `11155111` section.)

 Then run:
 ```
-yarn hardhat deploy --network rinkeby --tags main
+yarn hardhat deploy --network sepolia --tags main
 ```

 We only deploy the `main` tags, since we need to add our `RandomIpfsNft` contract as a consumer.